-- Inline: Meant to be placed directly on the page in content or in the sidebar.
+- Inline: Meant to be placed directly on the page in content or the sidebar.

 - Modal: Popup forms that are triggered based on an event.

 Take a look at some of the customization options available for a modal form in the below screenshot.
 Display options configure when the modal window should appear.
-But, ConvertKit also offers a link that readers can click to automatically trigger the form.
+But, ConvertKit also offers a link that readers can click to trigger the form automatically.

 Talk about cool!

-Landing pages, on the other hand, fill the entire page and, like opt-in forms, come with a bunch of pre-built templates and customizations to choose from.
+On the other hand, landing pages fill the entire page and, like opt-in forms, come with a bunch of pre-built templates and customizations to choose from.
 I've always been able to find a template that fits my exact needs.

 They just released a bunch more templates in 2019.

-Landing pages can be hosted by ConvertKit through a dedicated link (here's an example).
+ConvertKit can host landing pages through a dedicated link (here's an example).
 They can also be integrated straight into your website or blog using your own URL.

-With landing pages – lots of customization options like custom images, font styles and sizes, colors and even a place to hard-code your own CSS adjustments.
+With landing pages – lots of customization options like custom images, font styles, sizes, colors, and even a place to hard-code your own CSS adjustments.

 Tags and Segments

 ConvertKit doesn't support the relatively inflexible idea of separate email “lists” (like other email providers).
-In essence, all of your email subscribers in ConvertKit are in one large “master list”.
-However, tags and segments are how marketers organize and group subscribers based on a whole slew of criteria.
+In essence, all of your email subscribers in ConvertKit are in one large “master list.”
+However, tags and segments are how marketers organize and group subscribers based on many criteria.

 And, this is another feature that separates ConvertKit from the rest.